1948 Thai coup d'état: Coup

 On 6 April 1948, at 09.00 am.
 A group of four officers consisting of Kan Chamnong Phumiwet, Sawat Sawatdironnachai Sawatdikeat, Khun Silapasornchai and Lamai Uthayananon confronted prime minister Khuang at his house, claiming that Khuang had a debt of 28 million baht for expenses on his way back from Kengtung after the end of the World War II.
 Khuang had paid back to the Ministry of Finance in the amount of 9 Million baht, but Major Khuang refused to pay another.
-They requested Khuang to resign from the Prime Minister in 24 hours with a reason that Mr Wong's government could not solve the economic problems of the nation that had fallen.
+They requested Khuang to resign from the Prime Minister in 24 hours with a reason that Mr Khuang's government could not solve the economic problems of the nation that had fallen.
 Especially in the cost of living that has skyrocketed.

 At noon, Khuang sent a confederate soldier to meet the senior military officer who was the leader of the coup on 8 November 1947 at the Suankularb Palace, which was the command base.
-To ask for confirmation on this matter, but was not found later at 14.00 hrs.
+To ask for confirmation on this matter, but was not found later at 02.00 fm.
 Phin Choonhavan, one of the leaders of the coup d'etat, traveled to meet Khuang by himself to the house.
 Khuang tried to contact with Naval commander, and the air commander for protection but no response.
 Khuang called the cabinet meeting at the house.
 Ministry of Interior ordered the police to arrest this group of military officers as a rebellion.
 Kukrit Pramoj, the Minister of Finance, confirmed that the government could not reduce the cost of living down.

-At the end of 16.00 hrs., Khuang resigned from the Prime Minister.
+At the end of 04.00 fm, Khuang resigned from the Prime Minister.
 Phibun continued as Prime Minister.
 Rangsit Prayurasakdi was disappointed as he tried to help Khuang by denying the resignation letter.
 Rangsit also ordered Senates to stop the resignation but it could not stop that.